- Perrin Hosts RSHC Webinar on Conducting Successful Internal Investigations

 Dave joined Tyco International’s turn-around team in 2003 as Counsel and Director of Internal Investigations, where he was responsible for managing and performing investigations for a $40 billion diversified company, including a $10 billion health care segment.
 He ran the senior-executive Compliance Committee, reporting to senior management and the Audit Committee.

 Dave joined Baxter International as Associate General Counsel and Vice-President, Compliance in 2006, where he built and operated the compliance program from the ground up.
-Managing a team of twenty compliance professionals on three continents, he handled a wide variety of the critical compliance issues that face every global health care company, including compliance with U.S. health care fraud and abuse regulation (Anti-Kickback Statute, off-label sales, False Claims Act), and the Foreign Corrupt Practices Act.
+Managing a team on three continents, he handled a wide variety of the critical compliance issues that face every global health care company, including compliance with the Foreign Corrupt Practices Act, U.S. health care fraud and abuse laws and regulations, and the False Claims Act.
 Dave also managed the defense of multiple government investigations to successful resolution, and he chaired Baxter’s Compliance Committee, regularly reporting to the Audit Committee.

 Dave returned to private practice in 2011, where he has advised a wide variety of companies and executives with their compliance programs, internal investigations, and government inquiries, as follows: